Ring-A-Ding Girl

-"Ring-A-Ding Girl" was the entry to the Eurovision Song Contest 1962, performed in English by Ronnie Carroll.
+"Ring-A-Ding Girl" is a song written by Syd Cordell and Stan Butcher and performed by Ronnie Carroll.
+It in the Eurovision Song Contest 1962.

 On the night of the contest the song was performed 13th, following 's Lola Novaković with "Ne pali svetla u sumrak" and 's Camillo Felgen with "Petit bonhomme".
 At the close of the voting the song had received 10 points, placing 4th in a field of 16.

 The song reached #46 on the UK Singles Chart.
 Ronnie Carroll returned as the British representative at the following year's Eurovision Song Contest held in London with "Say Wonderful Things".

 Eurovision Song Contest

 A Song For Europe

 This song participated in the national final to choose the English representative of the 1962 Eurovision Song Contest, held on February 11 of that year at the BBC TV Center.
 It was presented by David Jacobs.
 Ten regional juries were in charge of voting.5 Finally, the song "Ring-A-Ding Girl" was declared the winner among 12 songs with 59 points.